arunabhdas/DataScienceStack/README.md

 ?
 Which *production* database would you like to use?
 PostgreSQL ?
 Which *development* database would you like to use?
 H2 with disk-based persistence ?
 Which cache do you want to use?
 (Spring cache abstraction) No cache - Warning, when using an SQL database, this will disable the Hibernate 2nd level cache!
 ?
 Would you like to use Maven or Gradle for building the backend?
 Gradle ?
 Do you want to use the JHipster Registry to configure, monitor and scale your application?
 No ?
 Which other technologies would you like to use?
 API first development using OpenAPI-generator ?
 Which *Framework* would you like to use for the client?
-Angular ?
+React ?
 Do you want to generate the admin UI?
 Yes
 ?
 Would you like to use a Bootswatch theme (https://bootswatch.com/)?
-Cyborg ?
+Cosmo ?
 Choose a Bootswatch variant navbar theme (https://bootswatch.com/)?
-Dark ?
+Light ?
 Would you like to enable internationalization support?
 No ?
 Please choose the native language of the application English ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
 ?
 Would you like to install other generators from the JHipster Marketplace?
 No Generating 2,048 bit RSA key pair and self-signed certificate (SHA256withRSA) with a validity of 99,999 days
         for: CN=Java Hipster, OU=Development, O=com.arunabhdas.datasciencestack, L=, ST=, C=

 KeyStore '/Users/coder/repos/arunabhdas/githubrepos/DataScienceStack/data-science-stack/src/main/resources/config/tls//keystore.p12' generated successfully.
 ```